espressif/vscode-esp-idf-extension/docs_espressif/en/faqs.rst

                             - src2.c

 **I tried flashing my project but I have an error similar to "Error: unable to open ftdi device with vid ".
-What to do ?**
+What to do?**

 Take a look at `Configure JTAG Interface <https://docs.espressif.com/projects/esp-idf/en/latest/esp32/api-guides/jtag-debugging/configure-ft2232h-jtag.html>`_ to make sure that your drivers are defined correctly.